Brief description -post 34 -steel beam

 We combine all together (α+2*β)=(Δ/x)+2*Δ/(L-x)=Δ(L-x+2x)/(x)*(L-x)=Δ(L+x)/(x)*(L-x).
 We substitute in the equation for external work, wp*L/2*Δ=Mp*Δ(L+x)/(x)*(L-x),Δ goes with Δ, then Mp=wp*L/2*(L-x)/(L+x).

-We could make a table to draw the relation between x and Mp in a form of a diagram, instead of plotting and giving different values of x, for each increment, say x0=0.10L,x1=0.20L, etc, and get the corresponding Mp value in return.
+We could make a table to draw the relation between x and Mp in the form of a diagram, instead of plotting and giving different values of x, for each increment, say x0=0.10L,x1=0.20L, etc, and get the corresponding Mp value in return.

 Since the graph will have a minimum point for which the slope =0.